 •31 AXI read command with burst length of 16 and AXI size of 16 bytes (7936 bytes fetched)

 •One AXI read command with burst length of 15 and AXI size of 16 bytes (240 bytes fetched)

 •To fetch the remaining 14 bytes, the DMA channel issues 14 single-beat AXI read commands with an AXI size of 1 byte.

 •32 AXI burst length of 16 and AXI size of 16 bytes (8192 bytes fetched)

 RECOMMENDED: If the over fetch is disabled, it could significantly impact the performance of the DMA channel.
-Xilinx recommends only disabling the over fetch when absolutely necessary.
+AMD recommends only disabling the over fetch when absolutely necessary.